bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 # Working with Test Doubles

 Using Dependency Inversion allows us to _replace_ the real dependencies with _fake_ dependencies for testing.
+These fakes are called _Test Doubles_.

 ![Using test doubles instead of real dependencies](images/using-test-doubles.png)

-This makes no difference to our code, nor our test.
+When we execute our application logic, we are only concerned with what _that piece_ of logic does.
+It will contain some process that acts on inputs, and produces observable outputs.
+This logic is independent of the sources of input, or the targets for output.

-When we execute our application logic, we are only concerned with _that piece_ of logic does.
-We write code that will take data and transform it, or make decisions and act on them.
-This logic is independent of any source of data or target for actions.
+A process to produce a report on some user information works the same way no matter where the user data comes from.
+Perahps from a database, or a file.
+Maybe it was manually typed in.
+It doesn't matter.
+The report generation logic does its thing and produces an output.

-That's the secret of _Test Doubles_.
+Our tests can take advantage of this design-level thinking.

 ## What are Test Doubles?